 Master of Public Administration

-in Human Resource Management
+Public Sector Human Resource Management

-For a more detailed look at this degree, visit the PUBLIC ADMINISTRATION website or call (229) 293-6058.
+For a more detailed look at this degree, visit the Public Administration website or call (229) 293-6058.

 Because of the accelerated nature of the course work in the courses offered at Moody AFB an instructor may require that assignments be prepared in advance of the first class.
 Therefore, students must review syllabi well in advance of the first class and prepare any such assignments.
 Students are expected to attend all classes, arriving on time and not leaving until the class is completed.
 Students who have valid reasons for missing a given class should make arrangements with the instructor in advance.
 In case of emergency, a student is expected to inform the instructor and arrange for make-up work for missed classes as soon as is feasible.
 Students who wish to take a course in a semester in which they know they will miss some of the class periods must make acceptable arrangements with and gain the permission of the course instructor before registering for the course.

 The MPA Coordinator is the advisor for all students pursuing the MPA degree at Valdosta State University.
 Any questions concerning the program should be addressed to the Coordinator.
 However, personnel at the Graduate School may also be able to answer questions.